bytecauldron/awesome-level-design/README.md

 # Awesome Level Design [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-An awesome list of resources and tools for game level design. 😎
+> An awesome list of resources and tools for game level design. 😎

+Level design is, as described in [The Level Design Book](https://book.leveldesignbook.com/introduction), "the practice of planning and building spaces in video games."
 Some resources listed are not completely genre/tool agnostic.
 However, you may find useful information to apply in your own work regardless of the context they are used.

 *Go map!* 🏞️🔨

 ## Contents